Harry Tracy, Desperado

-Harry Tracy, Desperado is a 1982 Canadian drama Western film starring Bruce Dern and Helen Shaver.
-It was directed by William A. Graham, and filmed on-location in Historical Barkerville, British Columbia.
-"My Love for You" was sung by Gordon Lightfoot, who also appears as U.S. Marshal Nathan.
-The film was released on DVD under the title Harry Tracy: The Last of the Wild Bunch in the United States.
+Harry Tracy, Desperado is a 1982 Canadian Western drama film directed by William A. Graham, and starring Bruce Dern, Helen Shaver, Gordon Lightfoot, and Michael C. Gwynne.

 Plot

 By the end of the 19th century, Butch Cassidy, the Sundance Kid, John Wesley Hardin, and virtually all of the Old West's legendary outlaws are either dead or in jail pending execution-all of them, that is, except train robber and escape artist extraordinaire, Harry Tracy.

 As the last survivor of the Wild Bunch, Harry pulls off a series of profitable robberies before making his way west to Portland, Oregon, in search of Catherine Tuttle, a judge's daughter with whom he is in love.
 Instead, Harry is betrayed, arrested, and imprisoned.

 Tracy escapes and becomes the target of the largest manhunt in the history of North America.
 He seeks out Catherine, who joins him in his flight, and their love deepens under the constant threat of capture.
 With hundreds of posses and national guardsmen on their heels, Tracy knows that he has only two options: surrender or die.
 When a posse traps Tracy in a barn, he kills himself rather than return to jail.